abdelrhmanghaly-whp/Dijkstra-Maze/README.md

 # Shortest Path Maze with Dijkstra's Algorithm

-This project implements a maze visualization tool where users can customize a maze grid, set start and end points, and find the shortest path between them using Dijkstra's algorithm.
+This project implements a maze visualization tool where users can customize a maze,set start and end points, and find the shortest path between them using Dijkstra's algorithm.
 Users can also add walls to the maze to create obstacles.

 ## Features

-- Create a customizable maze grid
 - Set start and end points
 - Add walls to the maze
 - Find the shortest path between start and end points using Dijkstra's algorithm